 Text copied to clipboard!

-• How do you approach developing educational programs and interpretive materials for diverse audiences?
+• How do you approach researching and acquiring new items?

-• Can you provide an example of a successful fundraising or grant-writing initiative you have led?
+• Can you describe a successful project you led?

-• How do you stay informed about current trends and developments in the museum and gallery field?
+• How do you stay current with trends in museum curation?